Best Sympathy Gifts

 What Is an Appropriate Sympathy Gift?

 When a person is going through a difficult time, they aren’t necessarily looking for big gifts.
-The best gifts are thoughtful and personalized; gifts that make it clear the giver thought carefully about the person in question and their specific needs.
+The best gifts are thoughtful and personalized; condolence gifts that make it clear the giver thought carefully about the person in question and their specific needs.

 Maybe a friend was recently diagnosed with cancer.
 Perhaps someone you know lost a member of their family unexpectedly.
 You probably wouldn’t give the same gift to these individuals.
 The situation should affect what type of gift you give them.
 That’s why it’s so important to figure out the appropriate, thoughtful sympathy gifts you can give.

-Unique Sympathy Gifts (Besides Flowers)
+Personalized Sympathy Gifts (Besides Flowers)

 - Commissioned Portrait or Photo: A framed photo or commissioned portrait of a lost loved one can serve as a way to remember them.

 - Spa Treatment: Going through difficulty often leads to lots of built-up stress and tension.
-A spa treatment is a thoughtful gift to give to help your friends or loved ones relieve some stress.
+A spa treatment is a thoughtful gift to give to help your grieving friends or loved ones relieve some stress.

 - Memorial Plant: Maybe you give them a tree sapling or a different type of plant they can nurture and care for.
 Plants are wonderful gifts that symbolize life and can be used to memorialize a loss.

-You can also check out other ideas for unique sympathy gifts besides flowers here.
+You can also check out other ideas for unique gifts besides sympathy flowers here.

 Sympathy Gifts for Loss